melanibe/CIL2018/README.md

 _IMPORTANT_: keep the exact structure of the code folder as submitted and to place the data and runs folder in this main folder (as indicated in step 1 of the following set-up procedure).

 Before using our code, please follow this procedure:
-* Download the `data` folder and the `runs` folder from polybox (under: https://polybox.ethz.ch/index.php/f/1032408684).
-The data folder contains all 3 subfolders containing the training images as well as the csv file containing the associated labels and scopres.
-The runs folder contains all fitted models (to avoid recomputation for reproducing the results).
+* Download the `data` folder, the `runs` folder and the `baselines_models` folder from polybox (under: https://polybox.ethz.ch/index.php/f/1032408684).
+The `data` folder contains all 3 subfolders containing the training images as well as the csv file containing the associated labels and scopres.
+The `runs` folder contains all fitted models (to avoid recomputation for reproducing the results).The `baselines_models` contain the saved fitted estimators for the baselines.
+Please download everything (even if you think you don't need it - all subfolders have to exist in order to run the code smoothly).
-* Place them in the root folder `CIL2018` (keeping the structure).
-And set the root folder `CIL2018` as current directory.
+* Place all 3 folders in the root folder of this repository `CIL2018` (keeping the structure).
+And set this root folder `CIL2018` as your current directory.
 * Run the pip requirement file to get all necessary packages for the project using `pip3 install -r requirements.txt`

 ## Reproducing the report results on the development set
 In order to make it easier for the reader to reproduce the results on our development set presented in the results section of our article we created 2 files:
- * `reproduce_model_results_dev.py`:
+ * `model_reproduce_results_dev.py`:
     - Simply run this file to get the MAE score on the development set for our final trained 2-in-1 model as well as for the discriminator trained alone.
 Results are printed to the console.
- * `reproduce_baseline_results_dev.py`:
+ * `baseline_reproduce_results_dev.py`:
     - Simply run this file to get the MAE score on the development set for our two baselines.
 Results are printed to the        console.
+It used the 2 saved estimators located in the `baselines_models` subfolder (provided in the polybox).

  ## Reproducing the csv files for submission to Kaggle competition (test set)
  To produce the csv file to submit to Kaggle you can use: